matsumotory/mruby-userdata/README.md

     ```

- - another ruby code B is shared mrb_state of ruby code A
+ - The other ruby code B is shared mrb_state with ruby code A

     ```ruby
     u = Userdata.new